siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

         <td>Selecting all attributes for projection</td>
         <td>Selecting all the attributes in an input stream to be inserted into an output stream.
 This can be done by using asterisk ( * ) or by omitting the `select` statement.
             <br><br>
-            E.g., Use one of the following queries to select all the attributes in the `NewTempStream` stream.
+            E.g., Both the following queries select all the attributes in the `NewTempStream` stream.
             <pre>from TempStream<br>select *<br>insert into NewTempStream;</pre>
             or
             <pre>from TempStream<br>insert into NewTempStream;</pre>